lvllvl/leetCodeSolution/README.md

 board.

 Currently, our board variable is a list of strings.
-If possible we need a data structure that allows us to know where we are on the board and what letters are around us.
+If possible we need a data structure that allows us to easily know where we are on the board and what letters are around us.
 This current list will not work.

 <br>